teddygdev/CarTrackingComputer/README.md

 	  * NeedResponse=1
 	* end up using modeswitch for switching modes and back to sakis, because wvdial doesn't assign dns if connected to eth0, so no ssh
-29. Implement backend restful API using nodejs
+29. Implement backend restful API using PHP https://github.com/alixaxel/ArrestDB
+	* modify htaccess file
+30. Modify MainScript to upload via 3g to server backend http://fusion94.org/lcdchargen/
+31. Create frontend for the backend